microsoft/clrmd/doc/v2_roadmap.md

 1. Blocking Objects - will be either reference code or in a separate library.
 2. GCRoot - I want folks to share an implementation but it will likely be pushed to a separate library.
+3. PDB reading - This is out of date, doesn't support portable pdbs, and there are better libraries to do it.
+It was added back before there was really any PDB reading code to use (this was before NuGet) so it's a good time to axe this implementation.

 # Features under consideration (not commited to)